FullerHorizons/FH-LEDGER/README.md

 1. Go to [Notion Integrations](https://www.notion.so/my-integrations)
 2. Click "New integration"
-3. Name it "Fuller Horizons Invoicing"
+3. Name it "Fuller Horizons Ledger"
 4. Select the workspace where your databases are located
 5. Copy the "Internal Integration Token" (starts with `secret_`)
 6. Share your Notion databases with the integration: